 6. When source I-SMF is to be removed from a PDU Session (e.g. at I-SMF change or removal), the SMF issues the N4 information targeting the UL CL/BP (s) and L-PSA(s) controlled by this I-SMF, including requests to release the corresponding N4 Sessions.

-When the Source I-SMF receives a Nsmf_PDUSession_ReleaseSMContext Request from AMF, it initiates a data forwarding timer (if indirect data forwarding applies) before releasing the resources of the PDU Session.
-When the Source I-SMF has received N4 release from SMF, it releases the UL CL/BP (s) and L-PSA(s) resources either directly if no data forwarding timer is started, or at the expiry of the data forwarding timer.
+When the Source I-SMF receives a Nsmf_PDUSession_ReleaseSMContext Request from AMF, it initiates a data forwarding timer (if indirect data forwarding applies).
+When the Source I-SMF has received N4 release from SMF, it releases the corresponding UL CL/BP (s) and L-PSA(s) resources either directly if no data forwarding timer is started, or at the expiry of the data forwarding timer.

+The Source I-SMF releases any resource associated with a PDU Session when both following events have taken place:

+- (if indirect data forwarding applies) the expiry of the data forwarding timer,